 Do children have a fairly good stock of oxymorons that they can flash around at their pleasure?
 If not, it's high time they had one.
 Here's an exercise where grade 6 children match oxymorons to their correct definitions.

 It will be the art of brilliance if children can complete each oxymoron presented in this pdf worksheet.
 Watch how they instantly make oxymorons by looking for contradictory words.

 Fueled by hard work and blessed with genius, 7th grade students come out victoriously from this underlining-the-oxymorons exercise.
 They read ten sentences, and underline the oxymoron in each of these.

 With oxymorons, there's always a world of fun on the horizon.
 They whisk you away to a new world where humor meets a desire to excel.
 Watch middle school children as they write sentences, using the oxymorons.

 Continue to feed the practice-hungry children with oxymoron after oxymoron, as they are in no mood to settle for anything less.
-Let them choose a correct oxymoron from the box and complete each sentence.
+Let them choose a correct oxymoron from the box and complete each sentence in this pdf worksheet.

 This 6th grade printable worksheet will turn out to be a passionate affair of learning and practice.
 Children pay attention as they underline the oxymoron in each sentence, and explain the reason why it's one.